 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 If I were to crochet an edge on a baby blanket as shown in the photo I wouldn't bother with a special tool or template.
 I would use a small crochet hook to poke the holes, plus crochet the edging as I was going around the edge.

 I have a sister that crochets handles or whatever they are called on terry dish towels that you hang them on a cabinet handle with, and she doesn't use anything other than the hook she is using for the crocheting.

 I've always used those large bbq forks.
 Just insert the fork in the last hole you make and carry on all the way round.
-They are evenly spaced and a perfect size.

 I haven't tried this yet.
 You know spiral ring school writing notebooks, when you rip off a sheet of paper, use the strip with holes as a measuring device spacer, mark holes-use metal crochet hook, the holes will be evenly spaced.
 Hey, free. joanie

 My mother used to use a sharp metal needle.